Lewes railway station: History

-The second station was rebuilt in order to increase platform capacity and reduce the narrow curvature of the track.
-It opened on 17 June 1889.
-On 1 October 1889 all passenger services were diverted from the original loop line between Lewes and Southerham Junction onto this alignment.
+The second station was rebuilt in order to increase platform capacity and reduce the narrow curvature of the track; it opened on 17 June 1889.
+On 1 October 1889, all passenger services were diverted from the original loop line between Lewes and Southerham Junction onto this alignment.
 The original route was retained for goods only.

-On 5 November 1960, severe flooding of the track caused the suspension of all electric services, and replaced by whatever steam locomotives were available.
-The Borough Surveyor requested that the London-bound platforms at Lewes station should be blown up to allow flood water to escape via the railway track-bed.
-However, the British Railways district engineer declined to co-operate.
+On 5 November 1960, severe flooding of the track caused the suspension of all electric services and were replaced by whatever steam locomotives were available.
+The Borough surveyor requested that the London-bound platforms should be blown up to allow flood water to escape via the railway trackbed; however, the British Railways district engineer declined to co-operate.
 The line to remained inoperable for some time.

 In the 1960s, the original 1846 terminus building fronting the public street (Friars Walk), was demolished.

 The line to Uckfield closed on 23 February 1969, in order that a relief road in Lewes could be built over the redundant trackbed.